 By harnessing the effects of light as electromagnetic radiation, radiologic technologists play a critical role in helping physicians see into the body without performing invasive procedures.

 X-rays, a form of invisible light, carry more energy than the types of rays seen by the human eye.
 Unlike visible light, they penetrate the body instead of being absorbed by it.
-A radiologic technologist’s mission is to capture the pattern in which x-rays pass through different types of body tissue with the special film technology built into x-ray machines.
+A rad tech’s mission is to capture the pattern in which x-rays pass through different types of body tissue with the special film technology built into x-ray machines.

 Achieving clear, high-quality images requires knowing how to operate the necessary equipment as well as how the body works and how positioning techniques affect results.
 Radiologic technologists should understand safety protocols, how to take images with the least amount of radiation exposure to the patient, and how to work with patients of all ages to ensure they are informed and comfortable throughout their test.